marbl/MetagenomeScope/README.md

 <a href="https://codecov.io/gh/marbl/MetagenomeScope"><img src="https://codecov.io/gh/marbl/MetagenomeScope/branch/main/graph/badge.svg" alt="Code Coverage" /></a>
 </div>

-An interactive visualization tool designed for (meta)genome assembly graphs.
+Interactive visualization tool for (meta)genome assembly graphs.

-MetagenomeScope decomposes the graph into _structural patterns_ and highlights these as annotations on the graph, helping simplify the display of small-scale details in the graph.
+MetagenomeScope decomposes the graph into **structural patterns** and highlights these as annotations on the graph, helping clarify the display of small-scale details in the graph.

 It also contains various functionalities for visualizing assembly